Welcome to SingingSun! Enjoy!

 GALACTIC CO-ORDINATES

 Astronomers often now use “galactic co-ordinates”, which count the degrees from the the galactic center.
-Radio-astronomy has established the center of the galaxy is in Sagittarius.
+Radio-astronomy has established the center of our galaxy is in Sagittarius.

 TROPICAL ZODIAC